-Once you’re relatively prepared to plant, know what you want to grow, put your seed order in as early as you can.
+Once you’re relatively prepared to plant, know what you want to grow, and put your seed order in as early as you can.
 Why?
-So your ready to go as soon as the wether allows you to start planting!
+So you’re ready to go as soon as the weather allows you to start planting!

-Or we completely missed our opportunity to grow cool whether crops like spinach, beets, and lettuce.
+Or we completely missed our opportunity to grow cool-weather crops like spinach, beets, and lettuce.

 There you have it!
 7 tips to get your garden ready for spring and help you start your gardening game strong!

 Get Your Garden Cheat Sheets!